hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

                       281               1 2677747417655202562  267.7747417649051 ...
 1441085055363835648 0.002425010548904538   0.010827275337244202

-The next example shows how to 1) remove the row limitation, and 2) target a different table.
+To remove the row limitation one can set the Euclid.ROW_LIMIT to "-1".
+The following example shows how to do this, as well as how to specify a target table.
 It also shows that the cone_search method accepts target names of coordinates, provided that the name is recognised by the Simbad, VizieR, or NED services.

   >>> radius           = u.Quantity(0.2, u.deg)